Undergraduate Writing FAQ

 Independent Study (IS) will receive a maximum of one credit.
 According to university and state guidelines, one credit means 1 contact hour each week, with two hours of independent work (readings, writings, projects, etc) each week.
 You can do an Independent Study with a faculty member if they are a full-time faculty member.
 You will need to reach out to the faculty member directly and ask for their approval.
 It will strengthen your case if you have a clear idea what you would like to accomplish in the independent study, and why it needs to be done with that particular professor.
 If you can write out a vision plan or syllabus for this study, that will be even better.

 After declaring, you will need to start tracking your courses to make sure you graduate on time.
-If you would like advising on how to complete the major, you may fill out our Major Worksheet and request a meeting with the Director of Undergraduate Studies.
+If you would like advising on how to complete the major, you may fill out our Major Worksheet and request a meeting with a Genre Advisor.
 You must fill out a form before you request advising.

 You can do a self-check.
 To graduate as a major, you will need the following—